dm4ml/motion/docs/concepts/cursor.md

       show_root_heading: false
       show_source: false

+!!! note

+    The `set` method returns the identifier of the record that was set.
+If you are inserting a brand-new record (instead of modifying an existing record), you can call `set` with `identifier = ""` and Motion will create an identifier.
+The identifier is returned.

 ## Relational Access Method

 Sometimes you will want to join data between two relations or perform more complicated queries.
-This can be done with a combination of `get`s; however, you may find it easier to use the relational access method (i.e., `cursor.sql`).
+This can be done with a combination of `get` statements; however, you may find it easier to use the relational access method (i.e., `cursor.sql`).
 The statement passed to `cursor.sql` should query the relation name as is, for example:

 ```python
 cursor.sql("SELECT prompt, llm_completion FROM Query WHERE llm_completion IS NOT NULL")